-One of the big questions when coming to Rio is: how save is that city!!?!?!??
+One of the big questions when coming to Rio is: how safe is that city?
 Or better, this is the question all your friends and family will ask when you tell them you are going to visit Rio.
-Of course, you don’t really worry about safety in Rio – otherwise you wouldn’t have booked your trip in the first place -, but when every time you try to talk enthusiastically about this great vacation you booked everybody starts talking about how unsafe Rio is, doubts arise.
+Of course, you don’t really worry about safety in Rio – otherwise, you wouldn’t have booked your trip in the first place -, but when every time you try to talk enthusiastically about this great vacation you booked everybody starts talking about how unsafe Rio is, doubts arise.
 Well, don’t you worry, we got you covered.
-Safety in Rio is like climbing a tree, it’s fun, it’s a bit a dangerous and you know there is a small possibility you can fall.
-So you have to be prepared to fall, but of course try to avoid that at any cost.
+Safety in Rio is like climbing a tree, it’s fun, it’s a bit dangerous and you know there is a small possibility you can fall.
+So you have to be prepared to fall, but of course, try to avoid that at any cost.
 But when in the end you do fall, it is all good.
 But of course, you won’t fall.
 Using the right type of transport in Rio helps to avoid lots of potential problems.

 How about the weather?